global-container-format/gcf-spec/README.md

 * 1..n Resource

 The header is immediately followed by `Resource Count` resources.
-Within each resource and between any two consecutive resources, padding and reserved bytes should be set to `0`.
+Within each resource and between any two consecutive resources, padding and reserved bytes must be set to `0`.

 ![Container](images/container.svg)